mathewlowry/myhub-gpt/Co-creating your physical event with your online community.md

 > "Within a week, my site had actually turned ATProto into a CMS.
 I could make posts, update them, or delete them, and all the while these updates are broadcasted to a network that anyone could index" - [Standard.site: the Publishing Gateway](https://stevedylan.dev/posts/standard-site-the-publishing-gateway/) (Steve Dylan)

 Steve shows how flexible and extensible the basic standard.site architecture is by adding a new lexicon for comments.
-Other developers have done something similar (eg [First thoughts on integrating with standard.site](https://isaaccorbrey.com/ramblings/first-thoughts-on-integrating-with-standard-site)), while on [leaflet.pub](https://leaflet.pub/) - one of the three originators of standard.site users can both comment *and* share quotes to Bluesky:
+Other developers have done something similar (eg [First thoughts on integrating with standard.site](https://isaaccorbrey.com/ramblings/first-thoughts-on-integrating-with-standard-site)), while on [leaflet.pub](https://leaflet.pub/) - one of the three originators of standard.site - users can both comment on posts *and* share quotes to their followers on Bluesky:

 * comments appear in a dedicated comment stream
 * all Bluesky mentions of the post (including the quote-posts) appear in a dedicated Mentions feed on the page.

 * image

-Note that if you have a D.I.D. you can subscribe to any Leaflet publication.
-This is where Leaflet gets very clever, as they have two dedicated custom feeds on Bluesky:
+Note that if you have a DID you can subscribe to any Leaflet publication, which is where Leaflet gets very clever, as they have two dedicated custom feeds on Bluesky:

-*
+* [Leaflet Reader](https://bsky.app/profile/did:plc:btxrwcaeyodrap5mnjw2fvmz/feed/subscribedPublications): shows you all the posts from the Leaflet publications you're subscribed to - ie, an enewsletter, but in social form (it's not clear to me whether those Bluesky posts appear as mentions on the Leaflet publications' posts themselves?)
+* [Leaflet Quotes](https://bsky.app/profile/did:plc:btxrwcaeyodrap5mnjw2fvmz/feed/bsky-leaflet-quotes) not clear if this shows quote-posts only from publications you've subscribed to, or all of the quote-posts on all of the publications, whether you've subscribed to them or not?

 ### Public data